 You should also ask a workers’ compensation attorney to go over some of the specifics of the claims process with you.
 This will give you a better view of how the process will go and how your attorney will help you.
 For example, you may want to ask about the anticipated time frame for getting more information about your claim and eventually recovering your benefits.

-Our Georgia Workers’ Compensation Lawyers Can Help You
+Our Atlanta Workers’ Compensation Lawyers at Hasner Law PC Can Help You

 If you were recently injured on the job, please contact Hasner Law, PC today.
 Our team has extensive experience handling workers’ compensation claims.
 We will review your case free of charge.
 We have offices in Atlanta and Savannah and serve injured workers throughout the surrounding communities.